Gathering an in-house development team makes sense when you have money or can attract good specialists.

 You're not paying for recruiting or HR services.
 Recruitment, onboarding, and turnover costs are also your vendor’s headache, not yours.

 You're working with lower development rates.
-Hiring a middle-level developer from Canada or the USA costs three times more than hiring a middle-level developer from Belarus or Ukraine.
+Hiring a middle-level developer from Canada or the USA costs three times more than hiring a middle-level developer from Latvia or Estonia.

 Access to top talent